 Meteosat-8 spots series of dust outbreaks in March 2021.

-Summer Shamal pushed dense dust across the Arabian peninsula to its south coast and out over the Arabian Sea in late July/early August 2018.
+Summer Shamal pushed dense dust across the Arabian peninsula and over the Arabian Sea.

-Transport of African-Arabian dust to Pakistan and north India
+Transport of African-Arabian dust to Pakistan & north India

 In May 2018 dust clouds from Africa and the Arabian peninsula travelled as far as India.